Miguel Hidalgo, Mexico City: Geography

 The borough is located in the northwest of Mexico City, just west of the historic center.
 The borough is divided into eighty one neighborhoods called colonias.
-The largest of these is Bosques de las Lomas at 3.2km2, and the smallest is Popo Ampliación with only .33km2.
+The largest of these is Bosques de las Lomas at 3.2 km^{2}, and the smallest is Popo Ampliación with only 0.33 km^{2}.
 It is bordered by the boroughs of Azcapotzalco, Cuauhtémoc, Benito Juárez, Álvaro Obregón and Cuajimalpa, and the State of Mexico to the west.
-It has a territory of 47.68km2 which is 3.17 percent of the total Mexico City.
+It has a territory of 47.68 km^{2} which is 3.17 percent of the total Mexico City.

 The borough consists of an area which used to the west bank of Lake Texcoco, with three major zones, Tacuba, Chapultepec and Tacubaya.
 The geography of the borough includes canyons, hills and mesas associated with the Sierra de las Cruces, most present in the southwest bordering Cuajimalpa.
 In the northeast, mostly defined by the Interior Circuit ringway.
 The most important elevation is the Cerro de Chapultepec at 2,260masl.
 The area today is almost completely developed with green spaces mostly limited to parks.
-The largest green space is Chapultepec Park at 2.2 km2.
+The largest green space is Chapultepec Park at 2.2 km^{2}.
 Parque Lineal was the former rail line of the Ferrocarril de Cuernavaca.
 The strip was converted into a park in 2011.
 Where the park crosses Lago Constanza Street in Colonia Anáhuac, there are often cultural events held.
 One of the newest parks in the borough is located on Lago Caneguin in Colonia Argentina, created over a former roadway called Ruta 100.
 The unnamed park has 10,000 meters of surface area, kiosk, gymnasium, bicycle path, multipurpose room, parking, rain water containment system and child care center.
 It serves about 40,000 area residents.
 In 2008, reforestation efforts were undertaken, beginning at the Cañitas Park.
 While there were important rivers here such as Remedios, today there are no longer any free flowing currents of water.
 The climate is semi moist and temperate with annual rainfall varying between 700 and 800mm.
 The average annual temperature is 15C with lows in the winter about 8C and highs around 19C.

 Certain areas of the borough have problems with the stability of the ground due to old abandoned underground mines.
 These areas include the América, Daniel Garza, 16 de Septiembre, Daniel Garza Apliación and Observatorio neighborhoods, which are particularly affected, but the problem also is found in El Capulín, Monte Sol and Ex Hacienda de Pedregal.
 The number of people living in these areas is estimated at over 25,000, and about 500 families living in very high risk areas.
 Abandoned mines have also been detected in Tacubaya, Lomas Altas, Bosque de las Lomas and even under Chapultepec Park.